A Date with Imposter Syndrome

 I put a call-out on social media for a qualified coach with therapeutic training to collaborate with on this article.

-I met @themindsetarchitect, also known as Betty Hemingway, in a coffee shop and explained what I was looking to achieve from the article.
+I met @themindsetarchitect, also known as Betty Hemingway and explained what I was looking to achieve from the article.

 ‘Well, you can just google all that’ she said.
 She wasn’t wrong.

 Upon research, there’s plenty of top tips on keeping Imposter at bay by ‘keeping a compliments list’ and ‘reframing your mindset’.
 Instead, she offered me a personal session to tackle my very own issues with imposter syndrome and write about my findings.

 I arrived at the session, late and flustered, after a disastrous and emotional start to a Monday (I’d lost my mobile and my purse, all before 09:30 am.) – to not two, but three chairs.
 I asked if someone else was joining us?
 Betty told me one was for me, one was for her, and the other, for my imposter.
 I rolled my eyes.
 For fu…

 Apparently, the purpose was to explore my imposter, – from a different viewpoint.
 One where the Coach uses an empty chair to position a “part of (my) self” (the imposter), separate from me.
 Betty told me it allows us to explore without already thinking we ‘know’.